 - Assassin's Creed: Unity set during The French Revolution, has the Big Bad Francois-Thomas Germain scoffing at this concept during the execution of Louis XVI: "The divine right of kings is nothing more than the reflection of sunlight on gold."

 - Might and Magic VI has "The Mandate of Heaven" as its subtitle and a major plot point is that after a series of disasters, the people of Enroth start to believe that the Ironfist dynasty has lost that mandate.
+Interestingly, despite this obvious Chinese influence Enroth is otherwise a pretty classic Medieval European Fantasy Kingdom (although it is by far the largest country on the planet).

 - The Divine Mandate government type in Stellaris presumably works along these lines, with a bonus to slavery tolerance and reduced resettlement costs.
 The advanced version, Transcendent Empire, upgrades the ruler's divine right to God-Emperor status.